 The first part of the study (now complete) explored the ideas and opinions of middle to older aged adults on physical activity for brain health.
 The information gathered from this part of the study has informed the development of the home-based physical activity program.

 The EXCEL Study will now trial this personalised 12-week home-based physical activity intervention, using ICT, to help middle aged and older people who experience memory concerns and troubles with low mood, anxiety or stress to meet physical activity guidelines.

 Are you interested in learning more about the study?

 Please click on the link below to see the Information sheet about the study

 Are you interested in taking part in the study?

-Please click on the link below to complete the consent form and pre-screen survey (this will take about 15 minutes)
+Please click the link below to complete the consent form and a short survey (this will take about 15 minutes)